lucas-kaminski/bento-code-challenge/README.md

 - [x] Create the [checklist](#checklist) session to track what is done and what is missing
 - [x] Create all the TECH-X tasks in the backlog section
 - [x] Define the technology stack to be used in the project based on the challenge requirements and job description ([link](https://github.com/backend-br/vagas/issues/11910))
+- [x] Define the branch strategy to be used in the project

 ### TASK-1: Validation